 The Joe R. Engle Institute of Preaching

-Princeton Theological Seminary is pleased to announce the Twelfth Annual Joe R. Engle Institute of Preaching for preachers in their first three to seven years of ministry seeking to nurture and strengthen their preaching vocation in the company of colleagues.
+Princeton Theological Seminary is pleased to announce the Thirteenth Annual Joe R. Engle Institute of Preaching for preachers in their first three to seven years of ministry seeking to nurture and strengthen their preaching vocation in the company of colleagues.